AlexanderIbrahim1/pimc-sim/PLAN.md

   - I can use the same strategy with the old `qmc.input` file with the new `.toml` file
 - I might want to make the paths to the PESs absolute, and read from the toml file
   - so the simulations can work regardless of the directory they are created in
-- I might want to make the code that manages all the simulations, part of the same repo for the publication
+- maybe make the code that manages all the simulations, part of the same repo for the publication
   - the data analysis stuff is already there anyways
   - there are pros and cons (more localized stuff, mixing things that *might* be better off separate)
     - but I might as well try
       - this project is small enough that the consequences won't be too dire
       - I'll learn whether or not this is a good idea for future simulations

-- perform simulations under conditions that:
-  - give OKAY results, at least good enough to know that the project works at all
-    - maybe a reduced number of beads, a smaller potential?
-  - can be performed very quickly, so I don't have to wait several days/weeks for results
-  - can be *analyzed* very quickly (estimators take a lot of time too)
+- there are some easy attempts at improving the performance we could try:
+  - switch the default ThreeBodyParaH2Potential with the early rejector potential
+  - switch the four-body neural network from SSP-64-128-128-64 to ReLU-8-16-16-8

+- don't forget to run the final simulations in release mode

 The simulations I want to run?
   - set `N = 180, P = 64` with a coarse-grained spread over the usual density range